octodns/octodns/docs/records.rst

 object to one Python ``str`` containing one RDATA value in presentation format. ``ValueType.from_rdata_text(rdata)`` accepts one such ``str`` and returns octoDNS internal data suitable for constructing that value type.
+Invalid presentation text raises :py:class:`octodns.record.rr.RdataParseError`, including TXT/SPF syntax and UTF-8 decoding failures.

+TXT and SPF need an additional compatibility rule because their legacy ``parse_rdata_text()`` method accepted raw internal text.
+When ``from_rdata_text()`` receives multiple wholly unquoted character-string tokens, it treats the original input as raw text and preserves its spaces.
+Quoted or mixed quoted/unquoted input follows DNS presentation semantics and its character-strings concatenate.
+Providers that already know they have raw TXT/SPF text should use ``ValueType.from_raw()`` explicitly.

+New-style TXT/SPF values always render with the value-level conversion's 255-octet chunk limit.
+The record-level ``CHUNK_SIZE``, ``chunked_value()``, ``chunked_values``, and ``rr_values`` hooks are retained only for the deprecated ``record.rrs`` path through octoDNS 1.x and will be removed in 2.0.
+They do not customize ``to_rrset()`` for value types implementing the new conversion API.
+The compatibility dispatcher may still consult ``rr_values`` when a third-party value type implements only the legacy ``rdata_text`` API.

 Record conversion
 .................